 Following a chemical peel, it is important to avoid exposure to the sun and ultraviolet light for a minimum of 3 months following the procedure.
 Dr. Mac may recommend other steps to take in order to protect your skin following your procedure and make your results last as long as possible.

 Why Choose Dr. Mac Moretz?

-Dr. McCoy Lee Moretz, a renowned Beverly Hills Plastic Surgeon, welcomes you to a new standard of professionalism and surgical skill in cosmetic surgery.
+Dr. McCoy Lee Moretz, a renowned Beverly Hills Facial Plastic and Cosmetic Surgeon, welcomes you to a new standard of professionalism and surgical skill in cosmetic surgery.